Reading Endeavours: How to Read a Book to a Preschooler

 Using different voices and expressions when reading can help bring the story to life and capture your preschooler’s imagination.
 Use high and low pitches, different accents, and varying speeds to create a dynamic and engaging reading experience.
 You can also use facial expressions and gestures to make the story more interactive.

 After you’ve finished reading, follow up with activities that are related to the story.
-For example, you can encourage your preschooler to draw a picture of their favourite character, act out a scene from the story, or make a craft related to the story’s theme.
+For example, you can encourage your preschooler to draw a picture of their favorite character, act out a scene from the story, or make a craft related to the story’s theme.
 This helps to reinforce the story’s lessons and keep the reading experience memorable.

 When reading to a preschooler, it’s essential to be patient.
 Preschoolers are still learning and developing, so they may ask questions or get distracted during the reading.
 It’s important to remain patient and understanding, take breaks if needed, and encourage them to continue with the story.
 Don’t rush through the reading; take your time, and let the preschooler absorb the story at their own pace.